alltrust/Portfolio/projects/portfolio-project.md

 `;
 ```

-Next we create client side emotion Cache so that the CSS-in-JS in stored throughout the session of the user in the browser.
+Next we create client side emotion Cache so that the CSS-in-JS is stored throughout the session of the user in the browser.
 This is passed as a prop to our `cacheProvider` and wrapped around the MUIAThemeProvider.

 ```js